Post (NYSE:POST) Earns Buy Rating from Barclays

-Barclays reissued their buy rating on shares of Post (NYSE:POST) in a report published on Tuesday morning, AnalystRatings.com reports.
+Barclays restated their buy rating on shares of Post (NYSE:POST) in a research note released on Tuesday morning, AnalystRatings.com reports.

-Several other equities research analysts also recently commented on POST.
-Wells Fargo & Co reduced their price objective on Post from $120.00 to $110.00 and set an overweight rating for the company in a report on Monday, May 4th.
-DA Davidson assumed coverage on Post in a report on Thursday, January 23rd.
-They issued a buy rating and a $129.00 price objective for the company.
-BMO Capital Markets reduced their price objective on Post from $115.00 to $108.00 and set a market perform rating for the company in a report on Monday, May 11th.
-Stifel Nicolaus reduced their price objective on Post from $120.00 to $110.00 and set a buy rating for the company in a report on Monday, May 11th.
-Finally, Jefferies Financial Group reiterated a buy rating on shares of Post in a report on Monday, May 11th.
-One research analyst has rated the stock with a sell rating, four have given a hold rating and eight have given a buy rating to the company’s stock.
-Post presently has an average rating of Buy and a consensus target price of $116.55.
+A number of other research analysts have also recently issued reports on the stock.
+Stifel Nicolaus reduced their price objective on shares of Post from $120.00 to $110.00 and set a buy rating for the company in a report on Monday, May 11th.
+SunTrust Banks lifted their price objective on shares of Post from $90.00 to $105.00 and gave the company a buy rating in a report on Monday, April 20th.
+Jefferies Financial Group reiterated a buy rating on shares of Post in a report on Monday, May 11th.
+DA Davidson began coverage on shares of Post in a report on Thursday, January 23rd.
+They set a buy rating and a $129.00 price objective for the company.
+Finally, Evercore ISI reiterated a buy rating and set a $122.00 price objective on shares of Post in a report on Sunday, February 9th.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and eight have given a buy rating to the company’s stock.
+The company has an average rating of Buy and a consensus target price of $116.55.

-In related news, Director David P. Skarie sold 4,000 shares of the company’s stock in a transaction on Monday, May 11th.
-The stock was sold at an average price of $89.15, for a total transaction of $356,600.00.
-Following the completion of the sale, the director now directly owns 26,493 shares in the company, valued at approximately $2,361,850.95.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 8.70% of the company’s stock.
+In other Post news, Director David P. Skarie sold 4,000 shares of Post stock in a transaction dated Monday, May 11th.
+The shares were sold at an average price of $89.15, for a total value of $356,600.00.
+Following the sale, the director now owns 26,493 shares of the company’s stock, valued at $2,361,850.95.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Insiders own 8.70% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Amundi Pioneer Asset Management Inc. raised its stake in Post by 747.0% in the first quarter.
-Amundi Pioneer Asset Management Inc. now owns 62,546 shares of the company’s stock valued at $6,843,000 after buying an additional 55,162 shares during the last quarter.
-6 Meridian raised its stake in Post by 3.6% in the fourth quarter.
-6 Meridian now owns 5,657 shares of the company’s stock valued at $617,000 after buying an additional 195 shares during the last quarter.
-Artemis Investment Management LLP raised its stake in Post by 0.9% in the fourth quarter.
-Artemis Investment Management LLP now owns 135,488 shares of the company’s stock valued at $14,429,000 after buying an additional 1,176 shares during the last quarter.
-Raymond James Trust N.A. raised its stake in Post by 35.5% in the fourth quarter.
-Raymond James Trust N.A. now owns 3,944 shares of the company’s stock valued at $431,000 after buying an additional 1,034 shares during the last quarter.
-Finally, Nisa Investment Advisors LLC raised its stake in Post by 4.1% in the fourth quarter.
-Nisa Investment Advisors LLC now owns 20,500 shares of the company’s stock valued at $2,237,000 after buying an additional 800 shares during the last quarter.
-Hedge funds and other institutional investors own 91.73% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the business.
+York Capital Management Global Advisors LLC raised its position in Post by 23.5% in the first quarter.
+York Capital Management Global Advisors LLC now owns 407,459 shares of the company’s stock worth $33,807,000 after acquiring an additional 77,652 shares during the period.
+Tower Research Capital LLC TRC raised its position in Post by 169.6% in the first quarter.
+Tower Research Capital LLC TRC now owns 1,661 shares of the company’s stock worth $138,000 after acquiring an additional 1,045 shares during the period.
+Invesco Ltd. raised its position in Post by 239.3% in the first quarter.
+Invesco Ltd. now owns 494,695 shares of the company’s stock worth $41,045,000 after acquiring an additional 348,886 shares during the period.
+APG Asset Management N.V. bought a new stake in Post in the first quarter worth about $3,283,000.
+Finally, London Co. of Virginia raised its position in Post by 57.2% in the first quarter.
+London Co. of Virginia now owns 1,567,636 shares of the company’s stock worth $130,067,000 after acquiring an additional 570,213 shares during the period.
+91.73% of the stock is currently owned by institutional investors and hedge funds.

 Post Holdings, Inc operates as a consumer packaged goods holding company in the United States and internationally.
 It operates through Post Consumer Brands, Weetabix, Refrigerated Food, and Active Nutrition segments.
 The Post Consumer Brands segment manufactures, markets, and sells branded and private label ready-to-eat (RTE) cereal and hot cereal products.